-Our research and development efforts are focused on the development of product candidates for treatment of eye disease through suprachoroidal injection, which is a novel approach and may fail to achieve and sustain market acceptance.
+Our efforts are focused on the development of product candidates for treatment of eye disease through suprachoroidal injection and partnering with companies who can leverage our SCS Microinjector to deliver their ophthalmic product candidates to the suprachoroidal space.
+Suprachoroidal injection is a novel approach and may fail to achieve and sustain market acceptance.

 Injecting drugs into the SCS is a novel approach for ophthalmic therapies, and there is no guarantee this approach will provide adequate patient benefit or be accepted by physicians, patients or third-party payors.
-We believe we are the first and only company developing drugs specifically for suprachoroidal injection for potential treatment of eye diseases.
-Although our clinical trial results suggest that suprachoroidal injection of drugs, such as XIPERE, may be effective at treating back of the eye diseases, to date no company has developed a drug for suprachoroidal administration that has received marketing approval.
+We have also licensed our SCS Microinjector technology to third parties to deliver their proprietary drug candidates into the SCS for the potential treatment of certain ocular indications.
+Although our clinical trial results suggest that suprachoroidal injection of drugs, such as XIPERE, may be effective at treating back of the eye diseases, to date no company has developed a drug delivered via suprachoroidal administration that has received marketing approval.

-We cannot guarantee that suprachoroidal injection of drugs will prove in our ongoing and future clinical trials to be a safe or effective approach for treating back of the eye diseases in humans, nor can we ensure that we will achieve regulatory approval for our product candidates, even if our clinical trials are successful.
+We cannot guarantee that suprachoroidal injection of drugs will prove in ongoing and future clinical trials to be a safe or effective approach for treating eye diseases in humans, nor can we ensure that such drugs will achieve regulatory approval, even if the clinical trials are successful.

-Even if we are able to achieve marketing approval for one of our product candidates, the novelty of suprachoroidal injection may make it difficult to demonstrate to physicians and third-party payors that suprachoroidal injection of our drugs is an appropriate approach for treating diseases such as uveitis, RVO and DME and provides advantages compared to the current standards of care.
-Further, if we are not successful in conveying to physicians, patients and third-party payors that the suprachoroidal administration of our drug candidates with our proprietary SCS Microinjector provides useful patient outcomes, we may experience reluctance, or refusal, on the part of physicians to order and use, and third-party payors to cover and provide adequate payment for, our product candidates.
-Additionally, in some cases, our product candidates will complement the current standard of care, rather than serve as a replacement for the current standard of care.
-Therefore, we may encounter significant difficulty in gaining broad market acceptance by physicians, third-party payors and potential patients using XIPERE and our other product candidates.
+Even if our product candidate, or a product candidate of one of our collaboration partners, delivered via suprachoroidal injection achieves marketing approval, the novelty of suprachoroidal injection may make it difficult to demonstrate to physicians and third-party payors that suprachoroidal injection of drugs is an appropriate approach for treating eye diseases and provides advantages compared to the current standards of care.
+Further, if we or our commercialization and collaboration partners are not successful in conveying to physicians, patients and third-party payors that the suprachoroidal administration of drug candidates with our proprietary SCS Microinjector provides useful patient outcomes, we or our commercialization and collaboration partners may experience reluctance, or refusal, on the part of physicians to order and use, and third-party payors to cover and provide adequate reimbursement for, such product candidates.
+Additionally, in some cases, product candidates delivered using our SCS Microinjector will complement the current standard of care, rather than serve as a replacement for the current standard of care.
+Therefore, we or our commercialization and collaboration partners may encounter significant difficulty in gaining broad market acceptance by physicians, third-party payors and potential patients.